bdurand/sidekiq-encrypted_args/README.md

 The left most key will be considered the current key and will be used for encrypting arguments.
 However, all of the keys will be tried when decrypting.
 This allows you to switch you secret keys without breaking jobs already enqueued in Redis.

-If you are using the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable to specify your secret, you can specify multiple keys by delimiting them with a space.
+If you are using the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable to specify your secret, you can delimit multiple keys with a spaces.

 You can also safely add encryption to an existing worker.
-Any jobs that are already enqueued will still run even without having the arguments encrypted.
+Any jobs that are already enqueued will still run even without having the arguments encrypted in Redis.

+## Encryption

+Encrypted arguments are stored using AES-256-GCM with a key derived from your secret using PBKDF2.
+All security primitives are provided by OpenSSL, based on recommendations put forth in the [libsodium](https://doc.libsodium.org/secret-key_cryptography/aead/aes-256-gcm) crypto suite.